Dave McNally: Personal life

 Jean Hoffer, McNally's high school sweetheart, married him in 1961.
 The couple had two sons (Jeff and Mike) and three daughters (Pam, Susan, and Anne).
 They purchased a home in Lutherville, Maryland in 1966.
 Jerry Hoffberger, who owned the Orioles, employed McNally at his brewery during offseasons.
 In his last active season with the Expos and shortly after he retired, McNally kept his family in Lutherville so his children could finish the school year.
 Just before the family moved, in late June 1975, McNally checked in to Sinai Hospital in Baltimore with a case of chronic hiccups that had irritated him for nine days.
 After three more days, they went away.
-By his final season, he wore a wig.

 After retiring from baseball, McNally moved back to Billings, where he joined his brother, Jim, in the automotive industry.
 Dave had purchased a car dealership in 1973 which Jim was running.
 Upon his return to Billings, Dave purchased a second dealership which he ran, later opening a third dealership as well.
 "I follow baseball casually, but I follow the automobile business more carefully," he told writer Maury Allen.
 Golf was a hobby of his; he had a handicap of eight in the sport.
 His son Jeff was drafted by the Brewers out of high school in 1980, but he never played professionally, opting instead to earn a degree at Stanford University.
 Diagnosed with lung and prostate cancer in 1997, McNally lived for another five years until his death in 2002.